Asian American Interactive Mentoring (AIM) Program

 Every mentor participating in AIM is as excited for this upcoming year as I am.
 They come from all types of educational and career fields and have a plethora of experiences and advice to offer you regarding any aspect of life you could think of.
 Not only are they great resources, but they could also be great life coaches and friends who help you develop your career and network.

-Looking forward to meeting you!
+Looking forward to meeting all of you!

 Interested in participating in the AIM Program?
-Check out our mentor and mentee applications
+Check out our Mentor and Mentee applications

 Questions About the Program